 Disasters that can be covered by insurance include:

-It is important to know which types of disasters your homeowners or renters policy covers, and which require a separate policy.
+It is important to know which types of disasters your homeowners or renters policy cover, and which require a separate policy.
 As an example, your home insurance may provide coverage against wind damage, but not for damage from flooding.

 The challenge with preparing for disaster is that it’s inherently unpredictable.
 Some catastrophic events are particularly difficult to predict.
-Others, such as tropical storms, occur with some frequency and can cause catastrophic lossess.
+Others, such as tropical storms, occur with some frequency and can cause catastrophic losses.
 Some disasters tend to be cyclical.

 Predicting exactly what disasters you may need to prepare for and deciding whether you need catastrophe insurance is complicated.
 You can start with the following questions:

-Knowing these facts about your home and geographic area is an important first step to finding the right insurance coverage to protect your home.
+Knowing these facts about your home and geographic area is an important first step toward finding the right insurance coverage to protect your home.
 To get the guidance you need to make educated choices about coverage, work with a local member agent in the Trusted Choice network.
 Your independent agent can help you determine whether you need coverage above and beyond your standard homeowners, renters and auto policies.

 Because they are not affiliated with any one insurance company, independent agents in the Trusted Choice network can compare rates on coverage from multiple carriers and act as a one-stop resource for all of your insurance needs.
 Find a local agent in your area today to get a plan tailored to your needs at a price you can afford.